Anti-defection law (India): Background

 Beginning in the 1960s, the rise of coalition politics increased the incidence of defections as elected representatives sought to occupy a berth in the cabinet of ministers.
-(It may be noted that in many countries, including the UK, a Government minister does not have to be a member of either House of Parliament) As an example, in 1967 a legislator Gaya Lal changed his allegiance three times in a single day, and gave rise to the infamous expression Aaya Ram Gaya Ram ("Ram has come, Ram has gone").
+(It may be noted that in many countries, including the UK, a Government minister does not have to be a member of either House of Parliament) As an example, in 1967 a legislator Gaya Lal changed his allegiance three times in two weeks, and gave rise to the infamous expression Aaya Ram Gaya Ram ("Ram has come, Ram has gone").

 Between 1957 and 1967, the Congress (I) party emerged as the sole beneficiary of defections.
 It lost 98 of its legislators but gained 419, whilst those who left other parties and who did not then join Congress (I) formed separate new parties with the aim of exerting power on administration in the future through coalition government, rather than supporting established administration.
 This situation gave Congress (I) a strong hold of power on the administration.
 In the 1967 elections, approximately 3,500 members were elected to legislative assemblies of various states and union territories; out of those elected representatives, around 550 subsequently defected from their parent parties, and some legislatives crossed the floor more than once.

 To tackle the scourge of political party defection, during the fourth Lok Sabha in 1967 a committee was formed under the chairmanship of Y. B. Chavan.
 This committee submitted a report in 1968 which led to a first attempt to submit an anti-defection bill in Parliament.
 Although the opposition was supportive of the bill, the Government, then led by Indira Gandhi, referred it for consideration by a Joint Select Committee; it did not emerge from committee before all other legislative proposals were voided by subsequent elections.

 1977–79 was one of the crucial periods in Indian politics when the first-ever national non-Congress administration, led by Morarji Desai, was driven out of power due to the defection of 76 parliamentarians.
 This caused political uncertainty until 1979, when Gandhi was elected by a clear majority.
 There was a definite trend in the political landscape of India during the 1970-80s.
 Whenever there was a Congress-led administration at the center, the regional administrations fell due to the defection of non-Congress elected representatives.
 Then Chief Minister of Karnataka, Virendra Patil, called this trend a "goldrush".
 Though corruption was a global phenomenon, the Gandhi period saw the disruptive politics of defection become rampant in India.